Content Strategy services

-We can help to document what goals you want to achieve for your content, and how you’re going to achieve them.
+We can help document what goals you want to achieve for your content, and how you’re going to achieve them.
 Your goals can be anything from short term one-off changes to long term and multi-staged projects.
-We turn your goals into actionable documents too – from content plans to web content guidelines our focus is on getting results.
+Then we turn your goals into actionable documents, and from content plans to web content guidelines our focus is on getting results.

 Content Strategy implementation

-We can support you to implement your new Content Strategy – whether you’re lacking in time or resource, we can make sure your strategy is put into action.
+We can support you to implement your new Content Strategy.
+Whether you’re lacking in time or resource we can help you make sure your strategy is put into action.

 We can audit your website and other online content (looking at both the copy and structure) and create a content inventory.
-This can be done as a stand-alone service where we can provide recommendations and guidelines to improve the information architecture of your website, and/or the readability of your content.
-It can also be performed as part of a web design and development project, during the planning phase.
+This can be done as a stand-alone service where we provide recommendations and guidelines to improve the information architecture of your website, and/or the readability of your content.
+It can also be done during the planning phase of a web design and development project.

-We can read and review the content on your website and provide recommendations on how can it be improved.
-We can give you a general report on content quality, or recommend specific changes, and if you want we can make those changes, if you want.
-We’ll review your content with an eye to readability, relevance, accuracy, currency and overall content quality, and if you have website content guidelines, we can also point out any content that doesn’t meet those guidelines.
+We can read and review the content on your website and provide recommendations on how you can improve it.
+We can give you a general report on content quality or recommend specific changes, and if you want we can make those changes.
+We’ll review your content with an eye to readability, relevance, accuracy, currency and overall content quality, and if you have website content guidelines we can also point out any content that doesn’t meet them.

-We can help with the organisation, layout, and curation of content, taking into account: content structure (including mobile vs desktop devices), search engine optimisation, using plain language and best practices in writing for the web.
+We can help with the organisation, layout and curation of content, taking into account such matters as content structure (including mobile vs desktop devices), search engine optimisation, using plain language and best practices in writing for the web.

-We can work with you to establish a plan for writing and distributing your content.
-We can establish:
+We can work with you to set up a plan for writing and distributing your content.
+Together we can work out: